tolik518/factorion-bot/CONTRIBUTING.md

 If you have any problems making one, just put what you can in an issue, and we will go from there.

 The locale file format is documented in [Locale](factorion-lib/Locales.md)

+You might want to check first if somebody else is already working on it, by looking in PRs and issues.

+If you are confused, on what issues and PRs are, have a look at [Github Intro](#github-intro)
 # Code Structure
 ## Modules
 ### General server stuff and API (factorion-bot-reddit)